sukykaur/AzureGDPR/DWoverview.md

 - Operations Management Suite (OMS)

 ## Deployment Architecture
-Microsoft has products and services that help customers in their preparation for meeting GDPR requirements.
+Microsoft Azure services help customers in their preparation for meeting GDPR requirements.
 Microsoft has developed a four-step process that customers can follow on their journey to GDPR compliance:
 1. Discover: Identify which personal data exists and where it resides.
 2. Manage: Govern how personal data is used and accessed.
 3. Protect: Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.